- Student Experience

 PHP is a widely used general purpose scripting language that is especially suited for Web development and can be embedded into HTML.
 The OSL uses PHP in many of its own applications, as do other OSL clients.
 In turn, the OSL hosts a secondary mail relay server for the PHP infrastructure.

 phpBB is a high-powered, fully scalable and highly customizable open source bulletin board package, and is possibly the most popular Web forum package used on the net today.
-The OSL is proud to provide hosting for the phpBB Web server.
+The OSL hosts the phpBB Web server.

 RPM is the package management system used by many Linux distributions including RedHat Enterprise, Fedora, SUSE, CentOS, Mandriva and many others.
 The RPM format is also part of the Linux Standard Base.
 The OSL hosts the rpm.org website, ticket tracker, code repository and mailing lists.

 The Sahana Software Foundation manages community development of free and open source software projects that address common coordination challenges in disaster management.
 The OSL hosts Sahana Software's website and wiki.